 - Bathrooms.
 One coat.
 Use a primer for high moisture areas: We don’t use this primer for half-baths—just the main latex primer unless there is a shower stall.
 How many coats of primer in a bathroom? one coat of primer is enough with a good quality primer.

 - Green board drywall: One coat.
 Treat just like the drywall above.
 This is also called drywall primer sealer, or drywall sealer.

 - Painted wood.
 One coat.
 Probably doesn’t need a primer (see about glossy trim and see about color changes above).
-But we do spot prime chips and worn spots with an oil primer for pine which is the most common trim wood, and the one that bleeds the most.
+But we do spot prime chips and worn spots with an for pine which is the most common trim wood, and the one that bleeds the most.

 - Stains.
 One coat of primer if it has stain blocking power, but it depends on the stain.
 We have a whole post about putting paint over stain.
 For water stains etc, all the tough stains, go jump to the shellac (alcohol-based) primer because you know it the problem will disappear.
-B-I-N to the rescue.
 Check you work when dry.
 Did stains bleed through?
 A 2nd coat (spot priming) may help.

 Other less often asked about:

 - Floors: One coat.
 See an entire post just about how to paint floors and another on the types of paint available.